 Venturing further in the Mission, Zeitgeist has a big tap list, rude staff, greasy burgers, and a big outside area.
 Mostly an under-30 crowd.
 Great place to meet a group on a sunny day, and I hear the Bloody Mary is pretty good too.
 Monk’s Kettle is higher end, more expensive, and better showered.
-Crafty Fox is new and has a good Cali-centric list (same folks that own Big Rec).
+Crafty Fox has a good Cali-centric list (same folks that own Big Rec).

 Outside of the Mission, Beer Hall, City Beer, and Toronado are all great, and accessible by transit.

 Cellarmaker downtown is IPA heavy, and they do it well.
 It can be a sketchy walk back to BART at night, so consider an Uber.
 Their House of Pizza in Bernal is a closer option.